SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: Blocking-only Evaluation

-The goal of a blocker is to reduce a matcher's overhead without affecting the F1 score of the whole pipeline.
-From the previous analysis, we can see that the candidate sets of blockers mainly differ in size while the $PC$ of most of the nearest neighbour search blockers is close to 1.
+Overall, we can see that the candidate sets of the blockers mainly differ in size while the recall of most of the nearest neighbour search blockers is close to 1.
 In section \ref{sec:evaluation_pipeline} we evaluate how four state-of-the-art matchers deal with the different candidate sets.
-For the analysis, we evaluate the candidate sets produced by SC-Block, the unsupervised blocker BM25$_{3}$ and the self-supervised blocker Barlow Twins.
-The selected blockers have a good $PC$, produce candidate sets that differ in size and are representative of blockers utilizing different levels of supervision.
-We focus the analysis on the runtime of the complete pipeline and the F1 score of the pipeline.